+Role Responsibilities Employee Complete a Leave Request through MyPortal.wa.gov and submit the request to the supervisor for approval.
+Leave Requests should be completed prior to the proposed absence according to the CBA for union represented employees and provide a reasonable amount of notice when possible.
+Leave Requests for unscheduled sick leave should be submitted to the employee's supervisor promptly, preferably one hour prior to their normally scheduled start time on the first day of leave and each day thereafter, in accordance with supervisor's reporting method expectations.
+Sick leave must be submitted in MyPortal immediately upon the employee's return to work from the absence (medical certification may be required).
+NOTE: State observed holidays do not require submission of Leave Requests.

+Supervisor/ Manager

-Role Responsibilities Employee Complete a leave request through myportal.wa.gov and submit it to the supervisor for approval.
-Requests for leave should be completed prior to the proposed absence and provide a reasonable amount of notice when possible.
-Requests for unscheduled sick leave should be submitted to the employee's supervisor immediately upon the employee's return to work from the absence (medical certification may be required).
-Employees must also call in an unscheduled absence at the time they are normally required to report to work.
-NOTE : State observed holidays do not require submission of leave requests.
-Supervisor/ Manager Check employee's leave balances and approve or deny the employee's request for leave.
-If the leave request is approved, process the approval within the myportal.wa.gov system.
-If the request is denied, discuss the reasons with the employee and deny the request within the myportal.wa.gov system.
-If an employee's request is denied, and the employee is absent regardless, absent extenuating circumstances, the absence must be designated as unauthorized leave without pay and may be grounds for discipline, up to and including termination.
-Contact the Human Resource (HR) Office for assistance.
+- Check employee's leave balances and approve or deny the employee's Leave Requests, following associated WAC rules and the CBA for union represented employees. - If the Leave Request is approved, process the approval within the MyPortal system in a timely manner. - If the Leave Request is denied, discuss the reasons with the employee and deny the request within the MyPortal system within a timely manner. - If an employee's Leave Request is denied, and the employee is absent regardless, absent extenuating circumstances, the absence must be designated as unauthorized leave without pay and may be grounds for discipline, up to and including termination.
+Contact the Human Resources (HR) Office for assistance.

-NOTE : If the request for sick leave is associated with an employee's (or family members') serious medical condition, consultation with HR is required.
-Human Resource Office Consult with supervisors and managers to ensure that leave provisions outlined in federal and state laws and WACs are honored for employees.
-Consult with employees to ensure they understand leave options available for use.
+NOTE: If the request for sick leave is associated with an employee's (or family members') serious medical condition, consultation with HR is required.

+Human Resource Office

+- Consult with supervisors and managers to ensure that leave provisions outlined in federal and state laws and WACs are honored for employees. - Consult with employees to ensure they understand leave options available for use.

-A. Accrued and non-accrued leave
+B. Accrued and Non-accrued Leave